State Guide

 Key takeaways

-• Oklahoma City (Oklahoma County) and Tulsa (Tulsa County) together hold roughly half the state's population and generate the majority of court filings.
+• Oklahoma County (Oklahoma City) and Tulsa County together account for roughly 40 percent of the state's population and the majority of its court filings.

 How searches work in Oklahoma